We The Curious: Rebrand as We The Curious

 In September 2017, At-Bristol reopened as We The Curious, with a new mission to "create a culture of curiosity", in response to a consultation showing that the previous mission to "make science accessible to all" was no longer unique.
 Testing showed that the audience wanted the centre to be more challenging, to feature art as well as science and to be more inclusive.
 A new manifesto was produced in response to these themes, and the over 400 new names were considered before deciding on We The Curious.
 The name was tested with members, focus groups, volunteers and staff and it tested at 92% positive.
 We The Curious is currently working on Project What If, funded by the Wellcome Trust as part of the Inspiring Science fund along with 16 other generous funders.
 We The Curious is currently run by a team of over 140 part-time and full-time staff, led by Donna Speed as chief executive officer.

 2022 fire

-On 9 April 2022 a fire broke out of the building's roof, prompting evacuation of visitors and staff and closure of a section of Anchor Road.
-Following the fire, it was announced that We The Curious would remain closed until at least January 2023.
+On 9 April 2022 an electrical fire broke out of the building's roof after birds damaged a solar panel.

+The centre was evacuated and part of Anchor Road closed.
+Although the fire was extinguished within an hour, the water used for firefighting caused extensive damage to the upper floors of the building.
+After more than two years of repairs, the centre reopened on 2 July 2024.